Zeman-Dalibor/DotNetLibraryExporter/README.md

  - https://www.monodevelop.com/
  - https://www.jetbrains.com/rider/

-When you open it in you prefered IDE, you can Build whole solution or individual projects through standard way.
+When you open it in your prefered IDE, you can build whole solution or individual projects through standard way.

 ## Usage
 Once you have utility in binary form, you can run it from command line: